tjheeta/vagrant-openstack-plugin/README.md

 ## Synced Folders

 There is minimal support for synced folders.
-Upon `vagrant up`, `vagrant reload`, and `vagrant provision`, the Rackspace provider will use `rsync` (if available) to uni-directionally sync the folder to the remote machine over SSH.
+Upon `vagrant up`, `vagrant reload`, and `vagrant provision`, the OpenStack provider will use `rsync` (if available) to uni-directionally sync the folder to the remote machine over SSH.